FEASTING ON THE WORD

 A Blessed and Merry Christmas to you brothers and sisters!

 Everybody is afraid of something.
-Very young children typically fear animals, dark rooms, high places, strangers and loud noises.
-Grownups are more likely scared about broken relationships, increasing poverty and unemployment, political instability, lack of education, religious conflicts, large scale conflicts and wars, earthquakes, typhoons and other disasters.
+Very young children typically fear animals, dark rooms, high places, strangers, and loud noises.
+Grownups are more likely scared about broken relationships, increasing poverty and unemployment, political instability, lack of education, religious conflicts, large scale conflicts and wars, earthquakes, typhoons, and other disasters.
 I felt very afraid when the retina specialist told me I am slowly losing my vision.
 Most of us see Christmas as a season of joy and merry-making.
-We decorate our houses, hold parties, get together to eat, join in games, and organize white elephant gift exchange.
-We greet each other "Merry Christmas" or "Maligayang Pasko".
+We decorate our houses, hold parties, get together to eat, join in games, and organize white elephant gift exchanges.
+We greet each other "Merry Christmas" or "Maligayang Pasko."
 At Christmastime we tend to focus on the joy and gladness we feel, but for a moment, let’s think about fear.
 As the king said in the story, most people, in truth, are afraid of the unknown.
 Fear comes from uncertainty.
 The first Christmas is characterized by fear and anxiety because it is one with most insecurity surrounding it.
 The nativity stories in the Bible do not pretend that it was easy for Mary, Joseph and the baby Jesus: The first Christmas features a relationship problem between a couple where the pregnant woman is almost abandoned by her fiancé because he thought she was unfaithful (cf. Matthew 1:18-19).
 The first Christmas was a humble time with no proper living conditions and the baby lying in the manger after the very pregnant young woman and her gentleman companion are turned away from an inn (cf. Luke 2:7).
 The first Christmas was a troubled affair involving dangerous journeys.
 Some local king, threatened by a baby who comes as king of kings, puts out a hit on the baby's life, compelling the new family's escape to Egypt as refugees.
 Infuriated that the child has escaped, the king orders the massacre of all babies under the age of two in and around Bethlehem (cf. Matthew 2:3-16).
 Has the world changed since that first Christmas?
 More than 2,000 years have passed since that first Christmas but we are still experiencing anxiety.
-We are troubled by COVID-19.
 We are troubled by the calamities and disasters.
 We feel scared of losing our job.
 We are anxious at the thought of not having enough food on the table.
 We dread the day when we will not have enough money to pay our bills and buy new stuff.
 We fear that one day we will have to break off a ten-year relationship that barely works.
 We fear that we will lose influence and friends.
-We are scared of the ₱13 trillion national debt.
-We are overly anxious of graft and corruption in government.
 We are full of fear as if God is not with us.

 May God bless you in this anxious time.
-Merry Christmas and a smooth start of 2023 to everyone! <enrique.ofs>
+Merry Christmas and a smooth start of 2024 to everyone!